 - What can I do to keep it from happening again?

-Prepare yourself with a game plan in case you find yourself experiencing similar feelings in the future.
+Develop a game plan in case you find yourself experiencing similar feelings in the future.

 Reading, listening to music, cooking, or any number of other activities may help you feel calm and in control.

-Deep breathing is one activity that can reduce tension, relax your body, and help your mind feel more at ease.
-Try using deep breathing when you anticipate a stressful period — for example, if you’re nervous about going into public, being around a lot of people, or getting back test results.
+Deep breathing is another activity that can reduce tension, relax your body, and help your mind feel more at ease.
+Try using deep breathing when you anticipate a stressful period — for example, if you’re nervous about going out in public, being around a lot of people, or getting back test results.

 Yoga combines breathing and gentle stretching to help release mental and physical tension.
 If MS hinders your physical range, you may still be able to practice modified poses to help you stretch, relax, and let go of stress.